 - There was no fast internet back then, so page load speed had a small impact on user experience.

-- We have an N number of alternatives to shop online.
+- We have a number of alternatives to shop online.

 - We have lightning fast internet connections everywhere.

-- Anybody would wait for your website to load anymore?
+- Would anybody wait for your website to load anymore?

-- Your competitors can’t offer a better value proposition than you can?
+- That your competitors can’t offer a better value proposition than you can?

 The answer is an unqualified NO!